QupZilla/qtwebkit-plugins/README.md

 QtWebKit plugin that provides support for showing HTML5 Notifications through DBus `org.freedesktop.Notifications`.

-Although these plugins were written for QupZilla web browser, it has no dependency on it and can be used with every QtWebKit based application.
+Although this plugin was written for QupZilla web browser, it has no dependency on it and can be used with every QtWebKit based application.

+**NOTE:** This plugin is only useful for other QtWebKit applications.
+It is already included in QupZilla Web Browser.

 Requirements
 ----------------------------------------------------------------------------------------